-- Rat infestation is one of the biggest concern and reason for spreading of diseases.
+- Rat infestation is one of the biggest concerns and reasons for the spreading of diseases.

-- Rat poison can seem like the easies solution, however, it can be very harmful if there are other pets or small children in the house.
+- Rat poison can seem like the easiest solution, however, it can be very harmful if there are other pets or small children in the house.

 - Rats cannot survive if they consume more than 75 grams of salt and will die within a day of consumption.